Martonai/Project-Skidrow/First Project/docs/function_spec.md

 ## Current situation
 The customer want to change their obsolete system to a new, modern, up-to-date system.
-Customer had ordered a well-built system, which was built in the 3 main pillar.
+Customer had ordered a well-built system, which is available throught android.
+The system helps the employees to monitor their tasks.
+They used a paper based solution before but they quickly realized that it is not really effective.
+So they started to search for a application that helps them in this situation.